Something for the kids ;-) This Saturday at the Cité Biblio...

 To join one of these tours, please contact the City of Luxembourg's Service Jeunesse (Youth Department) to sign up.
 Tour groups will be formed on a first-come, first-served basis.
 Tours are scheduled every 4 to 6 weeks and are completely free of charge.

-The tours generally take place on Tuesday or Thursday afternoons, but a certain degree of flexibility is required, as days and times may change depending on the type of activities planned, the availability of “Secret Places” hosts and their conditions.
+The tours generally take place on Tuesday or Thursday afternoons, but a certain degree of flexibility is required, as days and times may change depending on the type of activities planned, as well as the availability and requirements of the sites.

-The tours last between 1 and 2-and-a-half hours.
-Their durations will be published in advance.
+Tour length varies between 1 and 2.5 hours.
+The duration of each tour will be published in advance.

 All tours are conducted in the presence of City of Luxembourg Service Jeunesse staff, under the supervision and guidance of someone from the institution or place where the tour is taking place.